Esri/arcgis-runtime-toolkit-ios/README.md

  2. Drag and Drop the `arcgis-runtime-toolkit-ios` folder into your project through the Xcode Project Navigator pane
  3. Add the *ArcGISToolkit* library in your app, by adding it to the Frameworks, Libraries, and Embedded Content section of the General pane for your app target.
 The *ArcGISToolkit* library contains the *ArcGIS Runtime SDK for iOS* library, so you don't need to add that separately.
  4. Add `import ArcGIS` and `import ArcGISToolkit` in your source code and start using the toolkit components

-Note: Support for Carthage has been dropped for v100.11.0.

 ## SwiftLint